Kim Sae-ron: 2022–2024: DUI incident, career plateau and comeback attempt

-In May 2022, Kim Sae-ron was driving under the influence in Gangnam-gu, Seoul around 8:00 am, she crashed into several structures including transformers, guard rails and street trees.
-In the accident, the transformer broke down, and the electricity supply was cut off for about 3 hours at 57 places including nearby shops, causing damage to merchants.
-The following day, her agency, Gold Medalist released a statement saying that, "Kim Sae-ron is deeply reflecting on her apparent mistake.
-The damage caused by the accident is being compensated as much as possible.
+In April 2022, she was cast in the SBS drama Trolley.
+On May 18, around 8:00 am, Kim was driving under the influence in Gangnam District, Seoul, when she crashed into several structures, including a transformer, guard rails and street trees.
+In the crash, the transformer malfunctioned, and electricity was interrupted for about three hours at 57 places, including nearby shops, causing damage to merchants.
+The following day, her agency, Gold Medalist, released a statement saying that, "Kim Sae-ron is deeply reflecting on her apparent mistake.
+The damage caused by the crash is being compensated as much as possible.
 I will do my best to take responsibility until the end."
+On May 19, she left the Trolley drama due to the charges.